OmarMongy/BCD_Counter/README.md

 3. The counting operation is governed by the enable signal.
 If enable is high, counting occurs; otherwise, the counter remains in its current state.
 4. When the counter reaches the number defined as its target value, the control logic initiates a reset signal (reset).
 5. The reset signal sets the counter back to zero (0000), completing one counting cycle.

-**Example:**
-A BCD counter hardcoded to count up to the number 5:

-**Inputs:**
-- clk: Connected to an external clock source.
-- reset: Connected to a control signal that triggers a reset.
-- enable: Connected to a control signal that enables or disables the counting operation.

-**Outputs:**
-- counts: Displays the current BCD count value (0000 to 1001) on separate BCD display units.

 ## Multi-Decade Counter: